Wightslayer/OOPDeepLearningCPP/README.md

 **Private members/variables:**
 `_generator`: Used to initialize the weights of each node.
 It is static as otherwise each node will have the same weights.
 The weights of the entire network need to be random.
 `_node_idx`: Index to identify the node in a layer.
 `_weights`: The weights between this node and all nodes of the previous layer.
 These weights are the parameters that the network updates to correctly predict the data.
 `_prev_layer` and `_next_layer`: Pointers to the previous and next layer.
 Node pointers are used as information of nodes on previous layers change over time.
 Furthermore, by having a vector pointer, only two variables (the vector pointers) needs to be stored in a node.
-If it was a normal vector, each node would have to store as many node references as the previous and next layer have.
+If it was a normal vector, each node would have to store as many node pointers as the previous and next layer have.
 `_a`: Node activation.
 `_o`: Node output.
 `_error`: The error term that is computed during backwards